afonsocdaniel/flutter_bloc_pattern_project/README.md

-# flutter_bloc_pattern_project
+# Flutter BLOC pattern
-An example of the flutter BLoC Pattern
+An example of Flutter architecture project using BLOC pattern